 Causal ML: from average effects to targeted intervention

 Everything so far has estimated an average shift effect.
-But the manufacturing engineer asks a more specific question: which machines, on which shifts, are most at risk?
+But the manufacturing engineer asks a more specific question: which machine types are most affected by being on First Shift?
+If the shift effect varies by machine group, we should concentrate interventions --- shift reassignment, extra maintenance, operator support --- on the machines where the risk premium is largest.
 For that, we need heterogeneous treatment effects.

 Defining the treatment